Give The Gift Of Vitality This Holiday Season

 Indoor cycles powered by ICG are quite simply, cool.
 The sleek modern design isn’t just for show.
 The bikes offer great home workouts, especially when paired with the ICG Training App.
 The IC8 Power Trainer (shown above) is for the dedicated outdoor cyclist and those training for a triathlon.

-Strength training is an essential part of an overall fitness routine.
-Home gyms let exercisers put in the reps without having to leave home.
+Strength training is an essential part of a healthy overall fitness routine.
+Home gyms let exercisers put in the reps without having to leave the home.
 This ensures convenience and eliminates the possibility of running into any rude, muscle-bound dudes whose favorite sound is hearing weight plates clang.

 Bars and Weight Plates

 The gift of vitality is also possible on a budget.
 A foam roller helps recovery after a workout, yoga and fitness mats can be an essential tool for all sorts of home workouts, and a stability ball is an effective way to improve core fitness.
-And, they’re all less than $50.
+And, most are less than $50.